Which 7 delivery strategies are most effective?

 7. Use Notes and a Clicker

 One final recommendation when delivering an academic presentation is to use notes and a clicker.
 While a presenter can use handheld notes, don’t forget that a PowerPoint presentation can also act as digital notes and prompts for you.
 Should you forget something during the presentation, then such notes should help to bring you back on track.

 Additionally, a remote USB clicker that can change the slides of a presentation is also very useful in that it enables the presenter to move away from the computer when presenting.
 An agile presenter is quite often seen as an engaging presenter, and the clicker will enable you to move more freely about the stage.

-Now that we’ve discussed the seven most important tips for successful delivery of a presentation, continue on to Lesson 3 to find out about the seven pitfalls that an effective presenter should avoid.
+Now that we’ve discussed the seven most important tips for successful delivery of a presentation, continue on to Chapter 3 to find out about the seven pitfalls that an effective presenter should avoid.

 Collect Academic Marks